-Twenty-first century technology as used by television's 'Time Team' has been helping the Billesdon & Rolleston Joint Burials Committee discover how Billesdon cemetery was laid out by our Victorian predecessors.
+Twenty-first century technology, as used by Channel 4's 'Time Team', has been helping a community discover how their village cemetery was laid out over a century ago.

-In the summer, a team from the Nottingham-based Technics Group used ground-penetrating radar and other techniques to survey an area where there are no records of burials.
+A team from the Nottingham-based Technics Group has used ground-penetrating radar and other techniques to survey an area where there are no records of burials.

 The land for the cemetery was acquired in 1870 and divided into two areas separated by a central path.
 Members of the Anglican tradition were buried to the west and those of non-conformist denominations to the east.
 On this eastern side, there is an open space with no memorials which was the subject of the investigation.